Riverbend: A new gateway to Timnath?

 The town and the Poudre Fire Authority have already committed to build a town hall, police station and fire station on the site, though Riverbend would be much more than a collection of municipal buildings.

-Harrison wants the project to be the new gateway to Timnath, a "turn of the century agriculture" epicenter of commerce and culture with two restaurants, a corporate park,
+Harrison wants the project to be the new gateway to Timnath, a "turn of the century agriculture" epicenter of commerce and culture with two restaurants, a corporate park, a bank, a performing arts center and possibly a gourmet grocery store.

 More breaking news...